ElecTwix/Discord-Nuke/README.md

 Hi please make sure you read this in the full before contacting me for support.
 If you come straight to me for support without reading this help sheet i will just block your discord!

-**NOTE I AM NOT REASPONSABLE FOR ANY BANS TO YOUR ACCOUTNS!
+**NOTE I AM NOT REASPONSABLE FOR ANY BANS TO YOUR ACCOUNTS!
 USE AT YOUR OWN RISK.**
 You will also need to be a admin of a server to invite this bot.

 # NODE Step 1